When a Close Friend Dies

 When The Worst Happens

-In life, we often fear the worst – the death of a parent, a sibling, a spouse, or a child.
-We accept that if such a death happens, it will be the most difficult, shattering time in our life.
+In life, we often fear the worst – the death of a parent, a sibling, a spouse or a child.
+We expect that if such a death happens, it will be the most difficult, shattering time in our life.

 We try not to imagine what it would be like for us when a close friend dies.

-It’s not an experience we can understand until it happens.
-And then the grief can overcome us in such a big way that we don’t even know what to with it.
+A friend’s death is not an experience we can understand until it happens.
+And then the grief can come over us so heavily that we don’t even know what to with it.

 Any loss can cause pain, but the grief from the loss of a best friend can be particularly devastating.